Self-harm and self-injury

 Taking a few deep breaths or using other relaxation techniques can help you to calm down in the moment.
 Learning mindfulness techniques may also be helpful—you could download an app such as Smiling Mind which has guided meditations.

-Download your Medibank Better Minds App
+Download the Medibank Better Minds App

-Want to manage your mental health on your own terms, in your own time?
-Medibank’s Better Minds app provides wellbeing checks, personalised skills training and one-on-one coaching with health professionals for anyone who may need extra support.
-And it’s all included with your hospital cover.€ Find out more
+Want to better manage your mental health on your own terms, in your own time?
+Medibank’s Better Minds app provides members with hospital cover access to wellbeing checks, skills training and one-on-one coaching with health professionals.
+Find out more.

 Replace self-harm with something less harmful